-To get started creating a seating chart for your reserved seating event, go to ‘Settings’ > ‘Manage’ > ‘Seating charts’.
+To get started creating a seating chart for your reserved seating event, go to ‘Box office settings’ > ‘Manage’ > ‘Seating charts’.

 Then click on ‘Create new seating chart’:

 (Note: you can also reach this point by clicking on ‘Use seating chart’ from the ‘Create ticket types’ area when creating an event).

 The seating chart editor will then appear in a pop-up.
 The first option is to decide if you want to make a chart without sections or with sections:

 Generally speaking unless you have a large venue, opting for ‘Without sections’ should be a good fit for your needs.

 You’ll then have the option to trace over a chart if you have a diagram of your venue set-up available to hand.
 This can be a digital image, which you can upload and then build your seating map on top of.
 If you don’t have one, you can just click ‘Skip’.